mxmarchal/gpt4o-multi-agents/README.md

 # GPT-4o Multi-Agent System

-A voice-controlled multi-agent system built with TypeScript and Bun that uses GPT-4o to handle various home automation tasks through modular agents.
+A multi-agent system built with TypeScript and Bun that uses GPT-4o to handle various home automation tasks through modular agents.
 This is a prototype project for learning agent orchestration and multi-agent system design patterns.

 ## Overview

-This project implements a multi-agent architecture where a main orchestrator agent delegates tasks to specialized agents (like Spotify control) based on voice commands.
+This project implements a multi-agent architecture where a main orchestrator agent delegates tasks to specialized agents (like Spotify control) based on text commands.
 The system is designed for quick responses (under 15 seconds) and supports multiple languages.

 **Note**: This is a learning project focused on exploring agent orchestration patterns, function calling with LLMs, and modular system design.
 It serves as a practical exploration of multi-agent architectures and their implementation challenges.

 ## Features

-- **Voice-controlled interface** - Optimized for spoken interactions
+- **Text-based interface** - Command-line interactions
 - **Multi-agent architecture** - Modular design with specialized agents
-- **Spotify integration** - Control music playback, get track information
+- **Mock Spotify integration** - Simulated music playback control (fake data)
 - **Multi-language support** - Responds in the user's preferred language
 - **OpenAI GPT-4o integration** - Leverages function calling for task delegation